Wind Velocity Sensor: Principles, Types, and Advanced Technologies

 CODA’s Wind Velocity Sensor Products

-CDF – 10B: This is a military – grade metal wind speed sensor designed specifically for extreme environments.
+CDF – 10B: This is a military-grade metal sensor for measuring wind speed.
+It is made for extreme environments.
 Its strong design is great for wind energy and aviation.
 It is also useful in other areas where reliability in tough conditions matters.
-In wind energy applications, accurate wind speed measurement is crucial for optimizing the performance of wind turbines.
-The CDF – 10B can handle extreme temperatures and strong winds.
-It also deals with other environmental stressors.
-This ensures it collects wind speed data consistently and reliably.

 Advantages of CODA Wind Velocity Sensors